Conform User Guide

 Watermarking

 Watermarking is disabled by default, but can be enabled using the --watermark argument.
-Text will be added to the bottom-left of the document in a turquoise colour.
+Text will be added to the document in a turquoise colour.

 --watermark WATERMARK